 - All fittings, including the holding tank, water pipes, taps and connections are of food quality material (to BS6920) and therefore, should not affect the quality of the water used.
 It is recommended however, that the system is flushed through twice before it is used for the first time, and always cleaned/ flushed after it has stood unused for a period of time (eg over the winter period).
-Care has been taken (using smooth bore pipes etc) to eliminate as many water traps as possible. - 2.
-When filling the fresh water system remember to check that the water source is suitable for use as drinking water and, if you are using a hose pipe or water carrier, that it is also made from nontoxic materials (preferably food quality material). - 3.
-The fresh water tank is fitted with an electrically operated valve, which will drain the contents of the fresh water tank.
-The valve is controlled using the control panel above the motorhome entrance door, please see futher detail in the Swift Command section of this handbook.
+Care has been taken (using smooth bore pipes etc) to eliminate as many water traps as possible. - When filling the fresh water system remember to check that the water source is suitable for use as drinking water and, if you are using a hose pipe or water carrier, that it is also made from nontoxic materials (preferably food quality material). - 3.
+Depending on specification, the fresh water tank will be fitted with either a bung in the bottom of the tank or an electrically operated drain valve.
+To remove the drain bung, remove the tank lid and carefully pull on the chain.
+Keep the bung clear of the drain hole until the tank is empty and replace before refilling the tank.
+The electrically operated valve is controlled using the control panel above the motorhome entrance door.
+Ensure the valve is closed before filling the fresh tank for more details on controlling the electrically operated valve, see the Swift Command section of the handbook.